skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - It is important to understand not only what happened but also why something worked or didn't work.

 - _evaluation plan:_
-    + overarching aim of activity:
+    1. overarching aim of activity
-    + objectives (SMART!)
+    2. objectives (SMART!)
-    + questions: what do I want to know?
+    3. questions: what do I want to know?
-    + methods: quantitative and qualitative
+    4. methods: quantitative and qualitative
-    + data collection:
+    5. data collection:
         * basic numbers of participants
         * questionnaire: thoughts/feelings/experiences/new ideas/reminded of anything
         * interviews
         * video diaries
         * focus groups
-    + data analysis: e.g. GLOs (see below) -- a type of coding framework
+    6. data analysis: e.g. GLOs (see below) -- a type of coding framework
-    + reporting
+    7. reporting

+## logic model for entire project

+_Current situation - A description of the situation you are trying to change:_ practice-research is widely used in academia, yet poorly understood (both inside and outside academia).
+Key problem is lack of clarity about epistemic possibilities and limits.
+_inputs (what I will contribute):_
+_activities (what am going to do to achieve aims):_
+_outputs (what I create):_
+_outcomes (what happens as a result):_
+_impacts (long-term effects):_
+_assumptions (I'm making in designing my approach):_
+_external factors (that could influence the outcomes of the project):_

+_1. Experimental documentation practices (RES):_
+2. Article epistemic limits (RES):
+3. _Unforgettable_ (DEV):
+4. _The Un/knowable Body_ (DEV):
+5. Article epistemic proxies (RES):
+6. Epistemic lexicon (RES):
+7. Desktop documentary (RES):
+8. _The Point Beyond_ (DEV):
+9. Discourse Forum (DEV):
+10. Micro-conferences (RES):
+11. Website (RES/DEV):

 _generic learning outcomes (from <GLOs measuring learning impact in museums.pdf>):_